shawngraham/presentations/tim/tim.md

 Note:
 conclusion
-‘just because you see how it’s done, it doesn’t cease to be magical’. magic methods of dh still need to be carefully grounded, and understood in the context of the method’s own historiographical trajectory.
+magic methods of dh still need to be carefully grounded, and understood in the context of the method’s own historiographical trajectory.

 ---